kateFrontend/Meditation-app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-<p>JavaScript Meditation application where an user can choose type of relaxation.</p>
+<p>JavaScript Meditation application where an user can choose his type of relaxation.</p>
-<p>just close your eyes and enjoy the selected sounds.</p>
+<p>Just close your eyes and enjoy the selected sounds.</p>

   <p>
  <a href="https://meditation-appli.glitch.me/">View Demo Here</a>